MathieuNls/bianca/bianca.md

 # Evaluation  {#sec:exp}

-_COMMENT FOR MATHIEU/WAHAB: I suggest splitting this section up into Case Study Setup (subsection A - E) and then a Cast Study Results section (subsection F)_
+\comment{Emad}{I suggest splitting this section up into Case Study Setup (subsection A - E) and then a Cast Study Results section (subsection F)}

 In this section, we show the effectiveness of BIANCA in detecting risky commits using clone detection and project dependency analysis.
 The main research question addressed by this case study is: Can we detect risky commits using code comparison within and across related projects, and if so, what would be the accuracy?

-_COMMENT FOR MATHIEU/WAHAB: Another issue that we need to evaluate is do the proposed fixes help?
-More on this later_
+\comment{Emad}{Another issue that we need to evaluate is do the proposed fixes help?
+More on this later}

 ## Project Repository Selection {#sec:rep}

 To select the projects used to evaluate our approach, we followed three simple criteria.
 First, the projects need to be in Java and use Maven to manage dependencies.
 This way, we can automatically extract the dependencies and perform the clustering of projects.
 The second criterion is to have projects that enjoy a large community support and interest.
 We selected projects that have at least 2000 followers.
 A different threshold could be used.
 Finally, the projects must have a public issue repository to be able to mine their past issues and the fixes.
 We queried Github with these criteria and retrieved 42 projects (see Table \ref{tab:results} for the list of projects), including those from some of major open-source contributors including Alibaba, Apache Software Foundation, Eclipse, Facebook, Google and Square.

-_COMMENT FOR MATHIEU/WAHAB: I assume that these are also projects that are not forked?
-Should we add that_
+\comment{Emad}{I assume that these are also projects that are not forked?
+Should we add that}

 ## Project Dependency Analysis {#sec:dependencies}